webconsulting/aisuite/README.md

 > 127.0.0.1 sd.traefik.me flowise.traefik.me

 ## Change models of localai
-In docker-compose you can update localai section, on row command
+In docker-compose.yml you can update localai section, on row command
 `command: mixtral-instruct mistral-openorca bert-cpp all-minilm-l6-v2`
 Available models and models for cuda 11 : https://localai.io/basics/getting_started/#running-models
 You need one ai model for conversationnal api and one for embedding api